hanao2/Scalable_ML/single-gpu-transformer/README.md

 To reduce the memory footprint, we do the following:
 - Set the intermediate values to `bfloat16` precision, except for the input to the softmax layer.
 - Use activation checkpointing for the MLP and attention blocks.
+- Use gradient accumulation.
+We divide the batch into 4 sub-batches and accumulate the gradients over them.

+When calculating the accuracy of the model predictions, keep in mind that we are making as many as `batch size * sequence length` predictions.